The Only Difference Between Martyrdom and Suicide Is Press Coverage

-"The Only Difference Between Martyrdom and Suicide Is Press Coverage" is the debut single and second track from American rock band Panic! at the Disco's debut studio album A Fever You Can't Sweat Out (2005).
-The single was released on the 27th of September, the same day as the album.
-It achieved some commercial success and exposed the band to an audience, subsequently reaching number 77 on the US Billboard Hot 100 and certifying platinum by the Recording Industry Association of America (RIAA).
-The song also hit number 38 on the Pop Airplay charts and number 5 on the Alternative Airplay charts.
-Despite the song's decent success, no music video was ever made for it.
+"The Only Difference Between Martyrdom and Suicide Is Press Coverage" is a song by the American rock band Panic! at the Disco, from their debut studio album A Fever You Can't Sweat Out (2005).
+Promotional recordings of the song were issued in 2005.
+Although never officially serviced as a single, the song reached number 77 on the US Billboard Hot 100 and was certified Platinum by the Recording Industry Association of America (RIAA).
+The song also hit number 38 on the Pop Airplay chart and number 5 on the Alternative Airplay chart.

 Like several of Panic! at the Disco's song titles on A Fever You Can't Sweat Out, the title of this track is paraphrased from the novel Survivor by Chuck Palahniuk.

 Remix

-The Tommie Sunshine Brooklyn Fire Remix of the song is featured in the film Snakes on a Plane and appears on the film's soundtrack as the second track and one of three tracks with contributions from Sunshine (the other two being remixes of Fall Out Boy's "Of All the Gin Joints in the World" and The Hush Sound's "Wine Red").
+The Tommie Sunshine Brooklyn Fire Remix of the song is featured in the film Snakes on a Plane and appears on the film's soundtrack with contributions from Sunshine.
 It is also featured as the B-side to the group's next singles "I Write Sins Not Tragedies" and "But It's Better If You Do".